AF-GRILL/DISPluginForUnreal/README.md

 # Implemented DIS PDUs

 The GRILL DIS for Unreal plugin currently supports the below PDUs:
+- Designator
+- Detonation
+- Electromagnetic Emissions
 - Entity State
 - Entity State Update
+- Fire
 - Remove Entity
-- Fire
-- Detonate
+- Signal
 - Start Resume
 - Stop Freeze
-- Signal
-- Electromagnetic Emissions

 If additional PDU support is desired a few steps need to be taken:
 1. Make a new Unreal Engine C++ class to contain the PDU information